-You’ve invited them to church over and over and they still refuse to come.
+You’ve invited them over and over and they still refuse to come.

 You’ve offered to buy them lunch after the service, but they still don’t show.

 You know they need help with … marriage, parenting, purpose, grace, salvation, et. al. AND your church could be the answer, but they still have excuses to miss every Sunday.